top of page

 *With thanks to Khalida Rizi and Sarah Kaikini for helping this old, non-techy to manage Twitter and website!

-Jane regularly posts on Twitter, often on a daily basis.
-To keep up to date with her, make sure you check it out.
+Jane regularly posts on Twitter/X. To keep up to date with her, make sure you check it out.

 • Twitter Social Icon